santoshdahale/ollm/README.md

 print(answer)
 ```
 or run sample python script as `PYTORCH_CUDA_ALLOC_CONF=expandable_segments:True python example.py`

+## Roadmap
+*For visibility of what's coming next (subject to change)*
+- gemma3-27B (or alternative) coming on Sep 30, Tue
+- Voxtral-small-24B ASR model coming on Oct 3, Fri
+- Qwen3-VL or alternative vision model by Oct 10, Fri
+- Qwen3-Next MultiTokenPrediction in R&D
+- Efficient weight loading in R&D

 ## Contact us
 If there’s a model you’d like to see supported, feel free to reach out at anuarsh@ailabs.us—I’ll do my best to make it happen.